 The city also includes nature areas — wilderness areas established and maintained by private companies or individuals.
 The Trent University Wildlife Sanctuary Nature Area is located in the city’s north end.

-Peterborough’s Ecology Park is a place where people of all ages to can make a lasting friendship with the natural world.
+Peterborough’s Ecology Park is a place where people of all ages to can make lasting friendships with the natural world.

 For birdwatchers and nature lovers, there is the Peterborough Field Naturalists (PFN) club.